Dialectical Therapy

 • Interpersonal effectiveness, which involves learning how to better communicate with others and navigate their relationships

-Research has found that comprehensive DBT can be a clinically effective treatment for a variety of mental health problems and conditions.
+Research has found that comprehensive dialectical therapy can be a clinically effective treatment for a variety of mental health problems and conditions.
 DBT therapy is most commonly recommended for those with borderline personality disorder (BPD).
 This personality disorder is characterized by an intense fear of abandonment, impulsive and/or risky behaviors, wide mood swings, angry outbursts, rapid changes in self-identity, self harm, and suicidal threats or behavior.
-Dialectical behavioral therapy can help with these symptoms by assisting individuals in learning to improve their distress tolerance skills, emotion, control, and adopt healthy coping skills through therapeutic intervention.
+Dialectical behavioral therapy can help with these symptoms by assisting individuals in learning to improve their distress tolerance skills, emotional control, and adopt healthy coping skills through therapeutic intervention.

 If you or someone you know is experiencing suicidal thoughts or behaviors, seek help immediately.
 The National Suicide Prevention Lifeline can be reached 24/7 by dialing 988.